BorjaEst/gevopy/README.md

 examples at the folder [examples](./examples).

 ### Genotypes
-Define your Genotypes following the `dataclass` principles from `pydantic` by using the base model `GenotypeModel`.
+Define your Genotypes following the `dataclass` principles from python by using the base model `GenotypeModel`.
 All dataclass attributes are accepted in addition to an special type `Chromosome` provided in the module `genetics`.
 To start use the already defined chromosome subclasses such `Haploid` and